-When considering central Florida, people often immediately think of theme parks.
+When considering central Florida, people often immediately think of theme parks in Orlando.
 After all, millions of visitors descend upon Orlando and the surrounding areas every year.
 But what’s life like for the people who actually live near Disney World?
 And what are some of the best places to live within a short drive of the parks?
 Let’s take a look now.

 Life close to Disney World is magical.

 Pun intended, the communities that surround Disney World are indeed magical!
 And it’s not just because of their proximity to the parks.
 Windermere, the community immediately to the north of the Magic Kingdom, is one of the most prestigious neighborhoods in Orlando.
 Brick paved roads, mature oaks, and varied landscapes characterize the charm of downtown Windermere, and the fabulous real estate surrounding Main Street is extremely varied from charming bungalows to multi-million dollar properties home to famous athletes and celebrities.

 Another great option close to Orlando’s theme parks is Winter Garden [not to be confused with Winter Park].
 Straddling Lake Apopka, the Oakland Park neighborhood of Winter Garden is particularly spectacular, with cycling and walking trails well suited to lovers of the great outdoors.
 I love Winter Garden’s historic downtown, too.
 It’s listed on the National Registry of Historic Places and is lined with shops, boutiques, and restaurants.
 Winter Garden is busier than Windermere, but you can still experience that small-town American charm, a key characteristic of many central Florida communities.